MReyna12/texas-teacher-salaries/README.md

 - teacher salaries for school years 2021-2022 and 2022-2023

 #### Search Parameters
+Please note that this application was previously hosted on Heroku, so the link below will not work due to removal of their free tier.
+Will include updated URL upon moving the API to another site.
 Users can use the following url and search parameters to obtain data:
 - (1) https://texas-teacher-salaries-api.herokuapp.com/api will provide the above mentioned data for ALL of the school districts in the Austin, Dallas, Houston, and San Antonio metro areas.
 - (2) search parameters: